ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/06-http.md

 Everything after the blank line is the body of the response - in this case, the page content as HTML text.
 If you scroll far enough through it, you should be able to locate all of the HTML elements in Google's search page.

-## Summary

-That's really all there is with a HTTP request and reponse.
+That's really all there is with a HTTP request and response.
 They're just streams of data.
-A webserver just recieves a request, processes it, and sends a response.
+A webserver just receives a request, processes it, and sends a response.